-These banners can be noticed on state occasions such as the inauguration of a president or during a state visit.
+These banners can be noticed on state occasions such as the inauguration of a president or during a state visit (most recently the visit of Pope Francis on 25 August 2018.
 Here all the families associated with these banners are identified.
 The family members were members of the Order of St Patrick.
 The hall is known as St Patrick's Hall.
 There are are 22 flags or banners on display.
 First we list the most recent members associated with each banner (21 of them) and then for the 22nd banner we have the Royal Arms.

 Ten of the eleven banners on one side of St Patrick's Hall in Dublin Castle.

 For a history of the State Apartments at Dublin Castle see:

 The names of the members of the Order of St Patrick are given at:

 Rotating them for the viewer, the first three are for the Earl of Shaftesbury, the Earl of Granard and the Earl of Gosford (?).
 The banner for the Earl of Mayo is behind the poll.

 Thge next four are the Royal arms (now not the correct way for viewing!), the Earl of Listowel, the Earl of Enniskillen and the Earl of Arran.